binary-manu/arch-ansible/README.md

 `virtguest_force` can be used to override the detected hypervisor or to force a bare-metal installation to be treated like a VM installation.
-This is only useful should Ansible ever fail to correctly detect that we are running under a VM, or misdetect the hypervisor.
+This is only useful should Ansible ever fail to correctly detect that we are running under a VM, or fails to detect the hypervisor.

+All roles that inspect facts to detect a hypervisor should depend on this one, so that related facts can be overridden appropriately.

+#### virtguest

+Flags: `[ms]`

 `virtguest` takes care of doing the real work for the detected hypervisor, as reported by Ansible and potentially overridden by `virtguest_force`.
+It installs guest additions and any other package required for optimal execution under an hypervisor.

 When installing under VirtualBox 6.0 and above, and the VM uses the `VBoxVGA` adapter, automatic guest screen resizing will no longer work